gangdong/gangdong.github.io/_posts/2019-01-23-Python-python3.6-installation-ubuntu.md

 sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.5 2
 sudo update-alternatives --install /usr/bin/python python /usr/bin/python2.7 1
 ```
-The last character of above each command sets the priority of your python version on the system.
-The big the higer priority.
+The last character of above each command sets the priority of your pythons on the system.
+The bigger the higer priority.
 After installment, check again. you will see all your python on your system are in the alternatives.
 ```
 david@david-VirtualBox:~$ sudo update-alternatives --list python